 Oxycodone is the most widely recreationally used opioid in America.
 The U.S. Department of Health and Human Services estimates that about 11 million people in the US consume oxycodone in a non-medical way annually.

 In 2007, about 42,800 emergency room visits occurred due to “episodes” involving Oxycodone.
-Diverted Oxycodone may be taken orally or ingested through insufflation; used intravenously, or the heated vapors inhaled.
-In 2008, recreational use of oxycodone and hydrocodone were involved in 14,800 deaths.
+Diverted oxycodone may be taken orally or ingested through insufflation; used intravenously, or the heated vapors inhaled.
+In 2008, recreational use of oxycodone and hydrocodone was involved in 14,800 deaths.
 Some of the cases were due to overdoses of the acetaminophen component, resulting in fatal liver damage.